Second stimulus checks: What's going on?

 No one gets another stimulus check until negotiators can compromise on a bill that would pass both houses of Congress, then be signed by the president.

 Once there's a deal, the checks could start flowing quickly — particularly since the government has already been through the process once.
+But it's looking likely that you won't see another stimulus check before October.

 What do you do in the meantime?